loii08/quick-notes-app/CONTRIBUTING.md

 - [ ] Feature works on mobile
 - [ ] Feature works offline
 - [ ] Feature syncs correctly when back online
+- [x] Date filter defaults to today
+- [x] Quick Action filter and sort work as expected
 - [ ] No console errors
 - [ ] No TypeScript errors
 - [ ] Accessibility is maintained